Analysis | How wrong the Biden administration was about Afghanistan

 As recently as June, Biden’s intelligence briefings suggested it would be at least a year and a half before Kabul was threatened, according to the New York Times.
 The Washington Post reported around the same time that Kabul could be overrun in six to 12 months.
 By last week, the intelligence assessment shifted to within 90 days and possibly as few as 30.
 Within five days of that media report, the Taliban took Kabul.

 And it wasn’t just the intelligence community.
-In a June hearing, Secretary of State Antony Blinken said that he “would not necessarily equate the departure of forces in July, August, or by early September with some kind of immediate deterioration in the situation.”
+In a June hearing, Secretary of State Antony Blinken said he “would not necessarily equate the departure of forces in July, August, or by early September with some kind of immediate deterioration in the situation.”

 Blinken made clear that things could take a turn for the worse, but he suggested it wouldn’t happen nearly so quickly.